alerosa/personal-website/routes/home/projects.md

   - title: Booking Website
     client: Y-40
     role: UI-UX Design
     desc: <p>A multi-hotel booking website, similar to booking.com but with a specific target and area.
-A lot of booking configurations required a lot of research for optimizing the UX side of the project.
-From a code point of view, it is a complete single page application made with AngularJS and Angular Routing.</p>
+A lot of booking configurations required a lot of research for optimizing the UX side of the project.</p><p>From a code point of view, it is a complete single page application made with AngularJS and Angular Routing.</p>
 ---